jobbrIO/demo/README.md

 This repository contains a sample setup of Jobbr to get you started.

 # Quick Start
+Clone this repo and run the solution.
+The following steps are already prepared in the demo solution.

 ## Jobbr Server
 Install Jobbr Server NuGet and the forked execution model.
 ```